 the island on their own terms.
 It's comfortable but not luxurious.

 To explore the beaches and lagoons you'll need to go by boat.
 There are a number of options including jet skis and normal powerboats .
 My recommendation would be to take the ray & shark feeding, reef snorkelling and lagoon exploring trip, which takes you out into the lagoon and onto the reef to swim with and feed these incredible creatures.

 Inland the island is small and easy to explore, you can rent a car or get a taxi.
 Best though is the 4WD tour which will allow you to see the entire island and discover views and sights you'd never discover on your own.

 If you'd rather be catching the fish than simply swimming with them, then the deep sea fishing trip will be the answer to all your fishing dreams.

 Not on a travel package?
-You can use a site like Skyscanner to find the best flight deals (when it comes to Bora Bora Island “deal” is relative as even the cheapest options are ridiculously expensive), and then book you own accommodation.
+You can use a site like Kayak to find the best flight deals (when it comes to Bora Bora Island “deal” is relative as even the cheapest options are ridiculously expensive), and then book you own accommodation.
 If you've got air miles this is a great destination to use them for.